Strouwi-BV/functional_documentation/Writerside/topics/Users.md

 After selecting the option "Gebruikers" in the admin console, you will navigate to a page with a list of users.
 Here you will have the option to create new users or select an existing one.
 If you select a user, you will see this user's details, and you can modify this user.
-After setting a user in the list to inactive, the green textblock with the text "actief" will change to a red one with the text "inactief".
+After setting a user in the list to inactive, the green text block with the text "actief" will change to a red one with the text "inactief".

 ![User-inactive](MSS_user_inactive.jpg)